 Taxes are not always simple or easy to understand, and lodging taxes are no exception.
 As you learn more about specific requirements, questions are bound to come up.
 One very common question for short-term rental hosts is: Do I need to charge lodging tax on cleaning fees?

 The short answer, generally, is yes.
 As with anything tax related, laws are very local in nature and you need to check out the specific rules that apply to you.
 But it’s helpful to understand why cleaning fees are almost always taxable.

 In most tax jurisdictions, anything the host requires the guest to pay in order to use the accommodation is considered part of the rental fee.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc., whether stated separately or rolled in to the overall price of the accommodation.
-Basically, if it’s a non-negotiable, nonrefundable fee that’s mandatory in order to use the rental, it’s generally taxable.
+This includes charges such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc., whether stated separately or rolled in to the overall price of the accommodation.
+If it’s a non-negotiable, nonrefundable fee that’s mandatory in order to use the rental, it’s generally taxable.

 Watch out for other taxes

-However, be aware that while extra services or other fees you charge guests may not be subject to lodging tax, they could be subject to sales tax or another tax.
+However, be aware that while extra services or other fees may not be subject to lodging tax, they could be subject to sales tax or another tax.

 In many locations, the total taxes paid by guests on lodging are often a combination of lodging taxes that are specific to accommodations and sales taxes that apply to a range of goods and services, including accommodations.
 Sales taxes can also be due on services you provide even if they aren’t covered by the accommodations tax.
 This is highly dependent on the tax jurisdiction and the rules can vary widely.

 In Utah, for example, a list of charges subject to both sales tax and transient room tax for vacation rentals includes items such as “cleaning fees,” “reservation fees” and “smoking fees.”
 “Laundry / dry cleaning services” is included under the list of charges subject only to sales tax.